By Anne-Marie Chalmers, MD

 About Anne-Marie Chalmers, MD

-Anne-Marie Chalmers, MD, is the co-founder and president of Omega3 Innovations.
 Born and raised in the United States, Dr. Chalmers graduated from Brown University and completed her medical training at the University of Oslo in Norway.
-In Norway, Dr. Chalmers practiced emergency, family, and preventive medicine for many years.
-Her research and development work has included nutraceuticals (especially omega-3) and medical delivery device systems to facilitate ingestion of multiple medication combination.
+Dr. Chalmers practiced medicine in Norway for many years.
+Today, she serves as president of Omega3 Innovations.